 For compliance with the Rule, the Company first determined which products manufactured by the Company contained Conflict Minerals necessary to the functionality or production of the product ("necessary Conflict Minerals").
 Over 91% of the Company's current revenue is generated by products that inherently do not contain Conflict Minerals.
 These products are industrial gases (nitrogen, oxygen, argon, hydrogen, and helium) and most specialty gases.
-The less than 9% of the Company's revenue generated by products which may contain Conflict Minerals is related to the product category known as Equipment Products.
+Less than 9% of the Company's revenue generated by products which may contain Conflict Minerals, which are in the product category known as Equipment Products.
 Equipment Products are manufactured and sold by the Industrial Gases business as defined herein.

-Industrial Gases sells variations of 12 Equipment Product lines which are designed and manufactured to meet customers' requirements.
-Industrial Gases reviewed the bill of materials for each of its Equipment Products to determine whether any components used in their manufacture contained necessary Conflict Minerals.
-Each Equipment Product manager was responsible for evaluating their product line for necessary Conflict Minerals and providing the Industrial Gases conflict minerals program administrator with a list of components that may contain necessary Conflict Minerals and the suppliers of these components.
-For 2018, the Company identified over 5000 different Equipment Product components which potentially contained necessary Conflict Minerals and 417 suppliers or manufacturers of these components to be contacted to determine the presence and origin of the Conflict Minerals.
-These 417 suppliers or manufacturers constituted all of the identified suppliers or manufacturers for the Equipment Product components that potentially contained necessary Conflict Minerals.
+Air Products sells Equipment Product lines which are designed and manufactured to meet customers' requirements.
+The Company reviewed the bill of materials for its Equipment Products to determine whether any components used in their manufacture contained necessary Conflict Minerals.
+Each Equipment Product manager was responsible for evaluating their product line for necessary Conflict Minerals and providing the conflict minerals program administrator with a list of components that may contain necessary Conflict Minerals and the suppliers of these components.
+For 2019, the Company identified over 1500 different Equipment Product components which potentially contained necessary Conflict

+Minerals and 404 suppliers or manufacturers of these components to be contacted to determine the presence and origin of the Conflict Minerals.
+These 404 suppliers or manufacturers constituted all of the identified suppliers or manufacturers for the Equipment Product components that potentially contained necessary Conflict Minerals.